-COVID-19 Update – We hope this blog can offer inspiration for your future adventures, however, we do want to make you aware of the current restrictions in place in Taos and New Mexico – for up-to-date visitor information, please visit here.
-For now, please stay safe and we hope to see you in Taos soon.
+COVID-19 Update – We hope this blog can offer inspiration for your future safe adventures, however, we do want to make you aware of the current restrictions in place in Taos and New Mexico – for up-to-date visitor information, please visit here.

 As New Mexico relaxes its restrictions during this time of crisis, and we return to some form of normal life living with COVID 19, many New Mexicans are turning to the great outdoors to find a bit of sanity.
 And what better place to do it?
 New Mexico is blessed with vast natural resources and outdoor recreation opportunities.
 Here In Taos, many people have turned to the activity that invented social distancing – fly fishing.